 Vacations should be scheduled during school vacation time to maximize student learning potential.
-If a vacation is going to encompass some school time, please send a note to the school informing us of the dates.
+If a vacation is going to encompass some school time, please send a note to the school informing us of the dates and connect with the classroom teacher regarding missed work.
 Assigned work for students going on vacation will only be given at a teacher's discretion.
-Make-up work or tests will be given upon the student's return to school.
+The teacher reserves the right to assign make-up work upon the student's return to school.